Parliament of Grenada

-The Parliament of Grenada is composed of the monarch and two chambers: Senate and the House of Representatives.
-It operates from the New Parliament Building in St. George's.
+The Parliament of Grenada is the bicameral legislative body of Grenada.
+It is composed of the monarch and two chambers: the Senate and the House of Representatives.
+It operates from the New Houses of Parliament in St. George's.

 Structure

-Parliament consists of the King, represented by the Governor General, the Senate and the House of Representatives.
+Parliament consists of the King, represented by the Governor-General, the Senate and the House of Representatives.
 The Governor-General summons Parliament, brings its session to an end by prorogation, and formally assents to every bill before it can become law.
-In practice, she exercises all these powers on the advice of the Prime Minister and the Cabinet.
+In practice, they exercise all these powers on the advice of the Prime Minister and the Cabinet.

 The passage of legislation depends on the participation of all three component parts of Parliament.
 A bill must be agreed to by both Houses and receive the Royal Assent before it can become an Act of Parliament.
 The powers of the Senate and the House of Representatives are constitutionally equal except that financial legislation may not be introduced in the Senate.

-All Senators are appointed by the Governor General on the advice of the Prime Minister of Grenada and the Leader of the Opposition.
+All Senators are appointed by the Governor-General on the advice of the Prime Minister of Grenada and the Leader of the Opposition.

 The House of Representatives is directly elected by the people, and although by tradition the Senate is the Upper House and the House of Representatives is the Lower House, it is the House of Representatives which plays the predominant part in the parliamentary system.

-The Parliament of Grenada came into being in 1974 when Grenada became an independent country.
+The Parliament of Grenada has its origin in the colonial Legislative Council but first came into being in its modern form in 1967, when Grenada became an associated state of the United Kingdom, and continued after independence in 1974.
+Parliament follows the Westminster system and is closely modelled upon the British Parliament.